 Property Gasoline Denatured Fuel Ethanol

-Flash Point - 45 F - 5 F
+Flash Point 0 - 45 F 0 - 5 F

-Auto Ignition Temp 530 - 853 F 709 F
+Auto Ignition Temp ہ 530 - 853 F о 709 F

 Specific Gravity 0.72 - 0.76 0.79

 Vapor Density 3 - 4 1.5

 Vapor Pressure 8 - 15psi ~3psi

-Boiling Point 100 - 400 F 165 - 175 F
+Boiling Point 0 100 - 400 F ہ 165 - 175 F

 Flammable Range 1.4% - 7.6% 3% - 19%

 Smoke Characteristics Black Slight

 Solubility Trace High

-The chart displays some very similar properties between gasoline and denatured fuel ethanol.
-Just as important, however, are also very different inherent properties.

-Gasoline is a complex mixture of over 500 compounds that may have between five and 12 carbon atoms.
-Denatured fuel ethanol is a two-carbon alcohol, also referred to as ethyl alcohol, that has 2-5% of a denaturant such as gasoline added to render the product undrinkable.
+From the chart, there are some very similar properties of gasoline vs. denatured fuel ethanol.
+Importantly, there are also very different inherent properties.
+It's important to note that gasoline is a complex mixture of over 500 compounds that may have between five and 12 carbon atoms.
+Denatured fuel ethanol is a two carbon alcohol, also referred to as ethyl alcohol, that has 2-5% of a denaturant added to render the product undrinkable.
 Both gasoline and ethanol are very flammable products; gasoline has a lower flash point of -45°F compared to -5°F for ethanol.
 The densities of gasoline and denatured fuel ethanol are similar; both fuels are lighter than water which has a density of 1.0.
 Gasoline has a very broad boiling point range which indicates components will boil off over a broad temperature range.
-Ethanol, on the other hand, has a very narrow boiling point range.
-Ethanol has a lower vapor pressure than gasoline at 3 psi vs. 8-15 psi for gasoline.
+Ethanol on the other hand has a very narrow boiling point range.
+Ethanol has a lower vapor pressure than gasoline: 3psi vs. 8-15psi for gasoline.
 Note the differences in the flammability ranges for these two products.
 It is also important to understand the great difference between the water solubility of ethanol vs. gasoline.

-\Please note that the flammable range may expand depending on the actual ethanol blend.
-For example, E85 represents one of the most expanded flammable ranges for ethanol-blended fuel products with a flammability range of 1.4-19%.